CryptozombiesHQ/cryptozombie-lessons/en/2/3-msgsender.md

 ## Working with references

-You will experience that while working in Rust many of the times we will have to deal the reference the proper way.
-Certain functions will be optimized if have a certain element as a reference, just borrowing it from the caller and after their code block is executed returning it back.
+You will experience that while working in Rust many of the times you will have to deal with the reference the proper way.
+Certain functions will be optimized if they have a certain element as a reference, borrowing it from the caller and after their code block is executed returning it back.

 ```
 fn say_hello(&self) -> ManagedBuffer {
-    let person = ManagedBuffer::from(b"Bob");
+    let person = ManagedBuffer::from("Bob");
     self.say_hello_to_person(person)
 }

 #[endpoint]
 fn say_hello_to_person(&self, name: &ManagedBuffer) -> ManagedBuffer{
-    let mut message = ManagedBuffer::from(b"Hello ");
+    let mut message = ManagedBuffer::from("Hello ");
     message.append(name);
     message
 }